-There aren’t many places in the world I despise.
-Places that fill me with disgust.
+There aren’t many places in the world I despise or fill me with disgust.
 One of those places is Ko Phi Phi, Thailand.
 I’ve never understood the hype about it or why people like it so much.
 Other than being a place to buy expensive drinks, it really has no redeeming qualities.
 Just like Sunny Beach, Bulgaria.

 So why do I hate Sunny Beach so much?